rse-ops/flux-hpc/merlin-demos/README.md

 ## 1. Certificates

-Let's generate certificates locally to bind to the containers:
+Let's generate certificates locally to bind to the containers.
+First for
+rabbitmq:

 ```bash
 mkdir -p ./merlinu/cert_rabbitmq